Sodejaa/WeatherApp/README.md

 # Weather App

 ## Description
 The Weather App is a web application that allows users to search for weather information based on a specific location.
 It retrieves real-time weather data from the OpenWeatherMap API and displays it in a user-friendly interface.
-Users can search for weather information by entering the name of a city, and the app will provide details such as temperature, humidity, wind speed, and a weather icon.
+Users can search for weather information by entering the name of a city, and the app will provide details such as temperature, humidity, wind speed, a weather icon and description.

 ![Weather App Opening Screenshot](pictures/opening.png)